githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 In addition to workflow commands, you can set exit codes to set the status of an action.
 This is important because when you're working with jobs in a workflow, a failed exit code will halt all concurrent actions and cancel any future actions.
 If you are creating a JavaScript action, you can use the actions toolkit `@actions/core` package to log a message and set a failure exit code.
 If you are creating a Docker container action, you can set a failure exit code in your `entrypoint.sh` script.

-We'll cover create, use, and share starter workflows in the next unit.
+In the next unit, we'll cover how to create, use, and share starter workflows.